hrj/abandon/README.md

 > **abandon** _noun_: freedom from inhibitions, restraint, concern, or worry.

 **Abandon** is a text based, double-entry accounting system.
 Transactions are entered in plain text files.
-You can use your favorite text editor to edit these files, and can use your favorite SCM to version control them.
+You can use your favorite text editor to edit these files, and can use your favorite [VCS](http://en.wikipedia.org/wiki/Revision_control) for versioning and collaboration.

 From these input text files, Abandon can present textual reports or graphical reports.
 The graphical reports are useful when you need to interactively explore the data.